 Cultural partnerships

-The Confucius Institute is a founding member of China Film Forum UK (CFFUK) and has supported the screening of Chinese films at HOME for the past ten years.
+The Confucius Institute is a founding member of China Film Forum UK (CFFUK) and has supported the screening of Chinese films at HOME for the past fifteen years.

 Literature

-The Institute has worked closely with Manchester Literature Festival, Comma Press and the University's Translation department in introducing Chinese literature and writers to the north-west.
+The Institute has worked closely with Manchester Literature Festival and Comma Press in introducing Chinese literature and writers to the north-west.

-Since 2008, we have invited over ten authors from China and UK to share their works and stories with readers, including Xinran (薛欣然), Guo Xiaolu (郭小橹), Hong Ying (虹影), Diao Dou (刁斗), Zhu Wen (朱文), Han Dong (韩东) and Wang Anyi (王安忆).
+Since 2008, we have invited many authors from China and UK to share their works and stories with readers, including Xinran (薛欣然), Guo Xiaolu (郭小橹), Hong Ying (虹影), Diao Dou (刁斗), Zhu Wen (朱文), Han Dong (韩东) and Wang Anyi (王安忆), Ding Liying (丁丽英), Xi Chuan (西川), Chen Qiufan (陈楸帆).

-We also support the UK China Writers' Network and encourage young and emerging Chinese writers living in the UK to tell their stories on the page, stage and the internet.
+We support young and emerging Chinese writers living in the UK to tell the stories of the East Asian communities on the page, stage and the internet.

 Museums

-We have strong links with the Museum of Science and Industry (MOSI) and have participated in the Manchester Science Festival organised by MOSI.
+We had strong links with the Museum of Science and Industry (MOSI) and participated in the Manchester Science Festival for many years.

 In 2010, the CI brought the China Space Programme: from Gun Powders to Space Rockets exhibition to Manchester and attracted thousands of visitors.
 We supported MOSI's links with China and invited and collaborated with Zhejiang Association of Sciences and Technology on science education.